orhun/tuitar/tuitar-core/README.md

 The library is currently capable of:

 - Draw the UI using [Ratatui](https://ratatui.rs) and track FPS via `FpsWidget`
-- Process raw audio samples and apply FFT with the provided backend (`impl Tranformer`)
+- Process raw audio samples and apply FFT with the provided backend (`impl Transformer`)
 - Track application state and provide methods suchs as pitch detection (`State`)
 - Load songs as MIDI or Guitar Pro format (see the `songs` module)